In-person alexander technique sessions are back in Seaford! Join mailing list for 10% off code

 Dr Phillip Bull, Consultant Rheumatologist and medical advisor to the Hypermobility Syndromes Association (HMSA) has written about his experience of his patients with hypermobility using the Alexander Technique alongside a multi disciplinary approach.
 Read his article here.

-My own experience of hypermobility has developed my personal and professional awareness of hypermobility related issues.
+My own experience of symptomatic hypermobility has developed my personal and professional awareness of hypermobility related issues.
 Like many others I lived with hypermobility for many years without knowing what was causing my pain and repeated injuries.
 I have invested a considerable amount of energy into informing myself and learning how to improve my self management.
-I offer 1.1 work and groups to members of SEDS Connective charity and act as an adviser raising awareness about the Alexander Technique.
+I work with members of SEDSConnective charity which supports and advocates for people with Ehlers-Danlos Syndromes (EDS) and Hypermobility Spectrum Disorders (HSD) as an adviser raising awareness about the Alexander Technique.
 My Alexander Technique Teacher training and CPD has included adapting teaching for hypermobile clients.
+I have also completed the EDS ECHO program.
 However, Alexander Teachers are not medically trained and Alexander Technique teaching does not replace medical advice.
-Alexander Technique sits under the category of complementary health and helps improve clients' sense of wellbeing and posture.
+Alexander Technique sits under the category of complementary health and helps improve clients' self-efficacy and posture.

 This website uses cookies to analyze website traffic and to optimize your website experience.
 By accepting our use of cookies, your data will be aggregated with all other user data to understand user trends via Google Analytics .
 Google Analytics is used to gain insights and to improve the functionality of this website.